mdzaidnuman/technology-skills-job-market-analysis/README.md

 - Data Visualization

 ## Key Insights
-This analysis highlights major technology trends and in-demand skills based on survey data.
+This analysis highlights the popularity of programming languages such as JavaScript, Python, and SQL, along with growing demand for database and data-related skills.

 ## How to View
 Access the dashboards and presentation by clicking on the PDF files above.